YorkU4K2021-TrafficFlow/model/README.md

 # Setup Instruction (WIP)
 ## Steps Taken
 1. Copy this repo and download and install docker.
 2. Create instance of tensorflow 1.4.1 docker image as suited to your hardware listed [here](https://hub.docker.com/r/tensorflow/tensorflow/tags/?page=1&name=1.3.0 "here").
+This command will turn your shell instance into a besh shell 'inside' the docker container, I'll refer to this shell as 'inside the docker' where as your regular CLI will be referred to as 'outside the docker'.
 I used the following and will use the name tf141 from here on;

 `docker run --name tf141 --gpus all -it tensorflow/tensorflow/tensorflow:1.4.1-devel-gpu-py3 bash`